Home / Conditions /

 When does nearsightedness start?

 Nearsightedness typically appears between the ages of 5 and 12, and almost always before the age of 20.
-While the condition tends to worsen with age, it does tend to stabilize in adulthood.
+Nearsightedness tends to stabilize in most adults by the age of 18.
 Because nearsightedness often appears in childhood, it’s frequently diagnosed during school screenings or when parents notice their children sitting too close to the television.

 I have a high eyeglass prescription.
 Am I a candidate for laser vision correction?

-Yes, laser corrective surgery can treat extremely severe prescriptions safely and effectively and other implant surgeries can treat even higher or more complex prescriptions.
+Yes, laser corrective surgery can treat severe prescriptions safely and effectively.
+The EVO ICL and Refractive Lens Exchange can be used to treat even higher or extreme and complex prescriptions.

 Why Choose NVISION for Eye Care Needs?